 Criterion scores are then combined to calculate principal scores and the farm is classified to a WelFur category according to the score attained:

 Farms will be awarded certification if they are graded as ‘best current practice’, ‘good current practice’ or ‘acceptable current practice’.
 Farms with ‘unacceptable current practice’ will not be certified and, instead, will receive advice and will be pushed for improvements.
-From 2019, the first certified skins will be sold at fur auctions.
-From 2020, the major auction houses will only collect skins from Europe that are WelFur certified.
+Since December 2019, all major auctions have been collecting skins in Europe only from Welfur certified farms.

 READ MORE